testingisdocumenting/znai/td-documentation-cli/documentation/snippets/groovy.md

 Specify types inside brackets to select an overloaded versions of your methods.

-Types should appear as they are in the file.
-I.e. if you use short version of a type, you need to use the short version inside plugin.
+Types should appear as they are in the file, i.e., if you use the short version of a type, you need to use the short version inside the plugin.

 :include-groovy: HelloWorld.groovy